cadentj/nnsight-docs/docs/source/basics.rst

     print([model.tokenizer.decode(t) for t in output])
     >>> ['The Eiffel Tower is in the city of Paris']

-Let's go over this piece by piece.
+Let's break this down piece by piece.

 **We create a generation context block** by calling ``.generate(...)`` on the model object.
 This denotes that we wish to generate tokens given some prompts.